WooCommerce custom taxonomies: The easy way to display extra product data & filters

 - Enter the shortcode:

-This will display all your products in a table with standard data.
-Next, you need to expand the WooCommerce Product Table shortcode to include all the data you want to list in the product table.
-Each piece of product data will be a separate column in the table.
+- This will display all your products in a table with standard data.
+Next, you need to expand the WooCommerce Product Table shortcode to include your custom taxonomies and any other extra data.
+Each piece of product data will appear in its own column within the table.

 Display WooCommerce taxonomies in a filter

-You can also list your custom taxonomies as a filter dropdown above the product table.
+You can also list WooCommerce custom taxonomies as a filter dropdown above the product table.

 You can add a separate filter for each custom taxonomy (plus other data such as attributes, variations, categories and tags – instructions here).